 - Port Wine: So this wine is a bit sweet, I wasn't a big fan of it, but some people really like it.
 Click here to learn more on how it's made.

-- Pastel de Nata: this was my favorite, it's a dessert with....
-Just please try it!
-I had several of these every day, in fact I used to pack these with me for my walking tours, and eat them before or after lunch... yeah let's just say I didn't lose weight on that trip even after all this walking :)
+- Pastel de Nata: this was my favorite, it's a dessert with cream on the inside...
+It's a must try!
+I had several of these every day, in fact I used to pack these with me for my walking tours, and eat them before or after lunch... yeah let's just say I didn't lose weight on that trip even with all the walking :)

 |The place where I had the below amazing fish - Porto|

 |Apparently Majestic Cafe is the one of oldest cafés in Porto due to its "Belle epoque-era"|

 |Ask about the story / myth of the Rooster in Porto :)|